Hierarchical Explanations for Video Action Recognition: Hierarchical Explanations

 The distances between each prototype and the patch determine the extent to which a prototype is present in the input.
-In contrast with the prior ProtoPNet architectures, we multiply similarity scores with the weights of a fully connected layer $h$ to obtain embeddings to be projected in the hyperbolic joint space for learning hierarchical prototypes.
+We expect to learn different prototypes for child, parent and its grandparent e.g. in Figure \ref{fig:Architecture} the prototype learned for the \textit{applying eye make} child class is an eye, for the parent it is focusing on hairs because of the parent class \textit{self grooming} and shows hand for the grandparent \textit{human object interaction} class.
+We then multiply similarity scores with the weights of a fully connected layer $h$ to obtain embeddings to be projected in the hyperbolic joint space for learning hierarchical prototypes.

-\subsection{Hierarchical Video Embeddings.}
+\subsection{Hierarchical Video Embeddings}

-The embeddings $\vh=h(g_p(p,f(v)))$ obtained from the prototype layer are in the Euclidean space and can not be directly mapped into the hyperbolic embedding space, therefore, we use exponential mapping \cite{ganea2018hyperbolic} to map video embeddings into the hyperbolic space.
+The embeddings $\vh=h(g_p(p,f(v)))$ obtained from the fully connected layer are in the Euclidean space and can not be directly mapped into the hyperbolic embedding space, therefore, we use exponential mapping \cite{ganea2018hyperbolic} to map video embeddings into the hyperbolic space.

 where $\oplus$ indicates the $1-$curved Mobius addition, $\vx$ is the tangent point connecting tangent space $\mathcal{T}_{\vzero}\mathbb{D}^n$ to $\mathbb{D}^n$.
 Different values of $x$ lead to different tangent spaces, to avoid any ambiguities we set $\vx=\vzero$ and project the video embeddings to the hyperbolic space for matching with the hierarchical actions.